 **The World of TCP & SDP**

 When clients want to access an application with TCP, they must first set up a connection.
-There needs to be direct connectivity between the client and the applications.
-So this requires the application to be reachable and is carried out with IP addresses on each end.
-Then once the connect stage is done, there is an authentication phase.
+There needs to be direct connectivity between the client and the application.
+So, this requires the application to be reachable and is carried out with IP addresses on each end.
+Then, once the connect stage is done, there is an authentication phase.

-Once the authentication stage is done, we can pass data.
-Therefore, we have the connect, then authenticate, and data pass a stage.
+Once the authentication stage is completed, we can pass data.
+Therefore, we must connect, authenticate, and pass data through a stage.
 SDP reverses this.

 The center of the software-defined perimeter is trust.